 - William T. Coleman, Jr.

 William T. Coleman, Jr. (1920 - 2017), a longtime senior partner and indelible part of O’Melveny’s fabric, served the legal profession and his country for more than 50 years.
-A tireless advocate for equality and a key player in the landmark Supreme Court civil rights case Brown v Board of Education, Coleman has always urged young lawyers to cultivate their cultural literacy and pay close attention to events unfolding on the world stage.
-To honor that vision and spirit, O’Melveny created the William T. Coleman, Jr. Diversity Fellowship for first year law students.
+A tireless advocate for equality and a key player in the landmark Supreme Court civil rights case Brown v.
+Board of Education, Coleman urged young lawyers to cultivate their cultural literacy and pay close attention to events unfolding on the world stage.
+To honor that vision and spirit, O’Melveny created the William T. Coleman, Jr. Diversity Fellowship for first year law students in his memory.

 O’Melveny looks to not only hire lawyers of diverse backgrounds but also to hire individuals who share our vision of a more diverse and inclusive legal profession.
 Our Fellowship seeks individuals with a proven track record of activities that promote diversity and inclusion, including professional work, internships, volunteer work, clubs, hobbies, leadership roles, and academic coursework and performance.